louvasquez/SRRS_Classify_Pipeline/README.md

 # [WIP] SRRS Classify and NiFi Pipeline

 Rudimentary attempts at
-- Classify ANX messages (bulletins) in Jupyter notebook
+- Classify and Label ANX messages (bulletins) in Jupyter notebook
-- NiFi + FastAPI Infer NER from streaming messages
+- NiFi + FastAPI train and infer NER from streaming messages

 What works
-- jupyter notebook can train a model
+- jupyter notebook can train a model to classify
 - nifi pipeline can stream messages into API for (BAD) label training (NER)

 **AI Helped me**

-# [WIP] Classifier (ipynb)
+# Classifier (ipynb)
 (see `jupyter/`)

 Creates classifier model